BengalCatBalu/weather-app/README.md

-# Welcome to WeatherMate! ☀️🌧️
+# Welcome to WeatherApp! ☀️🌧️

 ## Your Go-To Weather Forecasting App